 EEHV causes damage to blood vessels and results in internal bleeding, which can lead to vascular shock in elephant calves, causing sudden death.
 Many elephants in zoos and the wild actually carry EEHV, but only some elephants develop clinical symptoms and become unwell.
 The reasons why some elephants become sick and not others is still not well understood, and on-going collaborative research is trying to explain and predict EEHV susceptibility.
 This means that it is difficult to fight the virus, as calves often do not appear to be unwell until days or hours before their death, at which point interventions are not as effective.
-Therefore early detection is key, and Dublin Zoo has participated in peerreviewed research with the Cummings School of Veterinary Medicine at Tufts University and the National Elephant Herpesvirus Laboratory at the Smithsonian National Zoological Park, to assess the efficacy of oral swabs and trunk washes for the detection of EEHV.
+Therefore, early detection is key, and Dublin Zoo has participated in peerreviewed research with the Cummings School of Veterinary Medicine at Tufts University and the National Elephant Herpesvirus Laboratory at the Smithsonian National Zoological Park, to assess the efficacy of oral swabs and trunk washes for the detection of EEHV.

-Thankfully no Asian elephant calves born at Dublin Zoo have succumbed to the virus, but we are aware of the devastating potential of this infectious disease and the threat it poses to the long-term conservation of Asian elephants.
+In July 2024, Avani and Zinda, our cherished young Asian elephants, passed away as a result of EEHV.
+This was a huge loss to both the herd at Dublin Zoo, and our dedicated animal care team, highlighting the threat that this infectious disease poses to the long-term conservation of Asian elephants.
 Since 2014, Dublin Zoo has supported critical research efforts to help us better understand EEHV, in collaboration with Rotterdam Zoo, Erasmus University and Houston University (USA).
 This work is supported by the EAZA Elephant Taxon Advisory Group (TAG), and has provided critical insights into how the virus works, and how it can be detected.